Westwing-Home-and-Living/autotrack/docs/plugins/url-change-tracker.md

 Developers of single page applications should make sure their framework isn't already tracking URL changes to avoid collecting duplicate data.

-**Note:** this plugin does not support tracking hash changes as most Google Analytics implementations do not capture the hash portion of the URL when tracking pageviews.

 ## Usage

 To enable the `urlChangeTracker` plugin, run the [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) command, specify the plugin name `'urlChangeTracker'`, and pass in the configuration options (if any) you want to set: